Last updated November 7, 2023

 - We use website cookies.

-- When you visit, use, or navigate our Services, we may process personal information depending on how you interact with IPS and the Services, the choices you make, and the products and features you use.
+- When you visit, use, or navigate our Services, we collect and process personal information that you provide to us directly and automatically through web analytics.
+This information we collect can vary depending on how you interact with IPS and the Services, the choices you make, and the products and features you use.
 Learn more about personal information you disclose to us.

 - We process your information to provide, improve, and administer our Services, communicate with you, for security, and to comply with the law.
-We may also process your information for other purposes with your consent.
-Learn more about How we process your information.
+We also process your information for other purposes with your consent.
+Learn more about how we process your information.

 - We have organizational and technical processes and procedures in place to protect your personal information.
 However, no electronic transmission over the internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security and improperly collect, access, steal, or modify your information.